 .
 Just like all mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
 Plus, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
 Also, because furnaces burn fuel to make it hot, it’s important to examine all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties call for routine HVAC maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your system does ever stop working in the middle of winter.
-Always get all you can from your warranty by keeping it valid as long as possible with routine furnace system tune-ups from Service Experts Heating & Air Conditioning.
+Most manufacturers’ warranties call for routine HVAC maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever stop working in the middle of a cold snap.
+Always get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts Heating & Air Conditioning.